kaob1991/pands-project2021/README.md

       There is a weak positive correlation with the variables in this dataset overall.
 The individual species all appear to have a weak positive relationship but again,       the Iris Setosa has the weakest with the data only slightly showing a positive correlation.

   4) Sepal width and Petal length:
       There is a weak positive correlation between these 2 data variables, only in Versicolor and Virginica.
 The data points are rather spread out suggesting a wide           range of variation in the data.
-Iris Setosa again have no correlation between the variables.
+Iris Setosa again has no correlation between the variables.

   5) Sepal width and petal width:
       There is a weak positive correlation between these 2 data variables, but like the scatterplot above, only with Versicolor and Virginica.
 The data points are spread       out suggesting a wide range of data variation.
 Iris Setosa appears to have no correlation between the variables, as above.